Jill Tracy: Location-based projects and the Sonic Séance

 Joining forces with the Atlanta-based violinist Paul Mercer in 2007, the two have become revered for their unique traveling show "The Musical Séance," featuring channeled duets on piano and violin.
 Music is manifested via tales, objects, and treasured artifacts brought in by the audience, their energy, and emotions.

-With her affinity for odd history tales, and unexpected inspirations, Jill Tracy is known for researching and composing alone at a piano in mysterious locales. using the history, energy, frequency, resonant tones, and emotion of an environment to uncover spontaneous music.
+Jill Tracy is known for researching and composing alone at a piano in mysterious locales.
+Using the history, energy, frequency, resonant tones, and emotion of an environment to uncover spontaneous music.
 She calls these projects "The Sonic Séance," her own singular approach of "musical excavation" or "sonic archeology."
 These projects are done both with and without an audience.

-She has conjured music at Victoria, B.C.'s landmark 1890 Craigdarroch Castle, San Francisco Conservatory of Flowers, abandoned asylums, mansions, cemeteries, and has worked with the San Francisco Botanical Garden since 2015 presenting her Sonic Séance live at night to audiences inside the Ancient Redwood Grove and the Garden of Fragrance, among others.
+She has composed music at Victoria, B.C.'s landmark 1890 Craigdarroch Castle, San Francisco Conservatory of Flowers, abandoned asylums, mansions, cemeteries, and has worked with the San Francisco Botanical Garden since 2015 presenting her Sonic Séance live at night to audiences inside the Ancient Redwood Grove and the Garden of Fragrance, among others.

-In an interview with Haute Macabre, she stated: “There is a hidden score all around us…Everything (and everyone) vibrates, holds a unique frequency, and maintains a charge— an actual residue, or talisman of Time.
-As humans, we are constantly interacting with, influenced by this energy, but most often fail to realize it.
-The Sonic Séance allows me to manifest the true magick and energy of moment and place."

 Jill Tracy is the first musician in history to receive a grant from the renowned Mütter Museum in Philadelphia (Francis C. Wood Institute), the nation's foremost collection of medical oddities.
 She is creating a musical work inspired by the Mütter collection, and her experiences after-dark inside the museum.
-She spent nights alone composing music amidst the Mütter's vast collection of skeletons and specimens—which include renowned "Siamese Twins" Chang and Eng, Einstein's brain, Harry Eastlack "The Ossified Man," books bound in human skin, and The Mermaid Baby.
-This in-progress project (which began in 2102) is called "The Teratology Lullabies."
+She spent nights alone composing music amidst the Mütter's vast collection of skeletons and specimens—which include the conjoined livers and a plaster death cast of the bodies of renowned "Siamese Twins" Chang and Eng, Einstein's brain, Harry Eastlack "The Ossified Man," books bound in human skin, and The Mermaid Baby.
+This in-progress project (which began in 2012) is called "The Teratology Lullabies."